Lydia Edwards: Boston City Council (2017–2022)

+In 2019, in the aftermath of Super Happy Fun America's 2019 "Straight Pride Parade" and unrest that occurred related to it, Edwards offered her own praise of the city's police force, calling its officers "amazing superheroes".
+However, she objected to holding a vote on an resolution introduced by Councilor Althea Garrison (a Donald Trump-aligned conservative) that would offer "unwavering support for the Boston Police Department and the Boston Police Patrolmen's Association in their work" and would "unequivocally condemn any and all violence and disrespect" towards officers.
+Edwards argued that Garrison's proposed resolution appeared intended not to support officers, but rather to "intended to support a political agenda".

-As a Boston City Councilor, in 2021, Edwards led the effort to amend the City Charter provision relating to city budgets.
+In 2021, Edwards led the effort to amend the Boston City Charter provision relating to city budgets.
 An ordinance for the city to hold a binding referendum on amending the city charter during its November 2021 municipal elections was passed by the city council.
-The amendment's changes included giving the City Council the power to line-item veto some of the items in a budget put forth by the mayor, amend a mayor's proposed budget both in whole and in part, and the ability to override a mayoral veto of a budget by a two-third's vote.
+The amendment's changes included giving the City Council the power to line-item veto some of the items in a budget put forth by the mayor, amend a mayor's proposed budget both in whole and in part, and the ability to override a mayoral veto of a budget by a two-thirds vote.
 These changes provide the City Council with more powering the creation of a budget.
 Another change in the amendment was creating an Office of Participatory Budgeting, giving the city's residents more power in the creation of city budgets.
 In June 2021, Acting Mayor Kim Janey signed the ordinance.
 Weeks later, State Attorney General Maura Healey cleared the referendum for inclusion on the ballot.
 The referendum saw the amendment approved by voters, thereby amending the city charter.

+Edwards joined council members Michelle Wu and Matt O'Malley in a years-long push to have the city divest its financial resources from fossil fuels.
+In November 2021, as mayor, Michelle Wu signed such an ordinance into law.

+Massachusetts State Senate (2022–present)

+In 2016, Edwards was an unsuccessful Democratic candidate in the special election for the First Suffolk & Middlesex District of the Massachusetts State Senate.
+However, she ran for the State Senate again in 2022, and this time she was successful.
+She won the Democratic primary on December 15, 2021, defeating Revere School Committee member Anthony D'Ambrosio by a 60%–40% margin.
+Edwards is the first woman and person of color to represent the senate district.

+Committee Assignments

+In the 2025-26 session, Edwards sits on the following committees in the Senate: